ggPMXdevelopment/ggPMX/README.md

 the endpoint (if more than one) should be set at the time of the Controller creation in order to filter the observations dataset and to keep only the values corresponding to the endpoint of interest.
-To handle this, the user creates an “endpoint” object using the function `pmx_endpoint()` having the following attributes:
+To handle this, the user creates an ???endpoint??? object using the function `pmx_endpoint()` having the following attributes:

   - **code** (charcater): how the endpoint is coded in the input